 “The world is not in your books and maps, it’s out there” – Gandalf

-I have learnt about animals from books, tv shows (David Attenborough!) and also studying creatures and specimens themselves.
+I have learnt about animals and plants from books, TV shows (David Attenborough!) and also studying creatures and specimens themselves.
 I have a science degree in Biology.
-I have worked at schools, zoos and museums as an educator, presenter and manager.
+I have worked at schools, zoos, marine conservation charities and museums as an educator, presenter, developer and manager.
 I am really good at talking to people and enthusing them about nature.
 I absolutely adore it.

-NB: ’Snooper’ (and sometimes even ‘Pooper’) was a nickname given to me by the best team of people you could ever meet.
-It seemed a fitting name for my nosy little lego friend who is the host of my nature channel (and definitely not my imaginary friend).
+‘Snooper’ was a nickname given to me by the best team of people you could ever meet.
+It seemed a fitting name for my nosy little LEGO friend who was the host of my first ever, nature channel.